adnan12398/The-Big-Bang/README.md

 # The-Big-Bang
-The theory of the birth of the universe.
+The Theory of the birth of the universe.